 In general, our Board manages the business and affairs of the Operating Partnership through control of the general partner, which directs the Operating Partnership's business and affairs.
 If there is a conflict in the fiduciary duties owed by us (as the sole member of the general partner) to our stockholders on one hand and by the general partner to any limited partners on the other, we will endeavor in good faith to resolve the conflict in a manner not adverse to either our stockholders or any limited partners; provided, however, to the extent that any such conflict cannot be resolved in a manner not adverse to either our stockholders or any limited partners, we shall be entitled to resolve such conflict in favor of our stockholders.
-Notwithstanding anything to the contrary in the partnership agreement, under no circumstances will our fiduciary duties of the general partner require it to breach the 2017 TPA.
-The partnership agreement also provides that the general partner will not be liable to the Operating Partnership, its partners, or any other person bound by the general partner sintentional harm or gross negligence.
-Moreover, the partnership agreement provides that the Operating Partnership is required to indemnify the general partner and its members, managers, managing members, officers, employees, agents, and designees from and against any and all claims that relate to the operations of the Operating Partnership, except: (i) if the act or omission of the person was material to the matter giving rise to the action and either was committed in bad faith or was the result of active or deliberate dishonesty; (ii) for any transaction for which the indemnified party received an improper personal benefit, in money, property, or services or otherwise in violation or breach of any provision of the partnership agreement; or (iii) in the case of a criminal proceeding, if the indemnified person had reasonable cause to believe that the act or omission was unlawful.
+Notwithstanding anything to the contrary in the partnership agreement, under no circumstances will our fiduciary duties of the general partner require it to breach the Tax Protection Agreement.
+The partnership agreement also provides that the general partner will not be liable to the Operating Partnership, its partners, or any other person bound by the partnership agreement for monetary damages for losses sustained, liabilities incurred, or benefits not derived by the Operating Partnership or any limited partner, except for liability for the general partner's intentional harm or gross negligence.
+Moreover, the partnership agreement provides that the Operating Partnership is required to indemnify the general partner and its members, managers, managing members, officers, employees, agents, and designees from and against any and all claims that relate to the operations of the Operating Partnership, except: (i) if the act or omission of the person was material to the matter giving rise to the action and either was committed in bad faith or was the result of active or deliberate dishonesty; (ii) for any transaction for which the indemnified party received an improper personal benefit, in money, property, or services or otherwise in violation or breach of any provision of the partnershi